Food & Home

-Caramelized Carrots & Shallots with Carrot Top Pesto
+Caramelized Carrots and Shallots with Carrot Top Pesto

 Roasting carrots and shallots at a super high temperature makes them sticky, sweet, and caramelized—in other words, delicious.
 Topping them with a pesto of cilantro, pumpkin seeds, and carrot tops (why waste all those beautiful greens?) makes them even better.

 for the carrots:

 2 medium bunches carrots, with the tops attached (we like to use multicolored organic ones, if you can find them)

 8 medium shallots, peeled and quartered or halved, depending on the size (you want roughly 1x½-inch pieces)